West Bromwich Albion F.C.: History of Albion's ownership and governance

 In September 2007, Peace acquired additional shares in West Bromwich Albion Holdings Limited, taking his total stake in the company to 50.56%.
 This triggered a requirement, under the Takeover Code, for him to make a mandatory cash offer for the remaining shares in both WBA Holdings Ltd and WBA Ltd. Later that year, Michelle Davies became Albion's first female director.
 She stepped down in 2010.
 Jeremy Peace announced in June 2008 that he was looking for a major new investor for the club, but no firm proposals were received by the 31 July deadline.

-On 24 July 2015, Jeremy Peace announced that his sale exclusivity deal was now off after a potential buyer was unable to fulfil the terms of sale.
+On 24 July 2015, Jeremy Peace announced that his sale exclusivity deal was called off after a potential buyer was unable to fulfil the terms of sale.

 In July 2016, Peace announced that he had found a buyer in the form of a Chinese investment group headed by Lai Guochuan.
 The figure agreed upon is believed to have been in the region of £175 million – £200 million.
-The takeover was successfully completed ahead of schedule on 15 September the same year.
-John Williams was originally appointed chairman of the club before Lai replaced him with associate Li Piyue after the club's relegation in the 2017–18 season.
-Lai himself took over as chairman on 2 February 2022.
+The takeover was successfully completed on 15 September the same year.
+John Williams was originally appointed Chairman of the club before Lai replaced him with associate Li Piyue after the club's relegation in the 2017–18 season.
+Lai himself took over as Chairman on 2 February 2022.
 The 2022–23 season saw increased scrutiny of the club's ownership, and the practices of majority shareholder Guochuan Lai.
 The club's financial situation began to receive national media attention, having already been commented on frequently in local press.
-Supporter action groups and in-stadium protests by fans to raise awareness of the club's off-field issues took shape during the season.
+Supporter action groups and in-stadium protests by fans to raise awareness of the club's off-field issues took shape during the season, but were briefly paused in April 2023 as the club's fans supported the side's promotion push.

+On 15 February 2024, it was announced that Florida-based entrepreneur Shilen Patel and his father, philanthropist Kiran C Patel had reached an agreement to acquire an 87.8% stake in the club, under the name Bilkul Football WBA.
+Shilen Patel would also be named as the Chairman of the club.